GfSE/SAF-Specification/stakeholders.md

 * Which HW interfaces are necessary?
 * Which Operational Performer will operate or run the system?
 * Which SW interfaces are necessary?
-* Which Stakeholder are relevant to the system and might impose requirements?
+* Which Stakeholders are relevant to the system and might impose requirements?

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Which Viewpoints are present
 * Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

-  ***Rationale:  In my role I want to foster reuse of definitions within the archtitecture***
+  ***Rationale:  In my role, I want to foster reuse of system wide concept definitions within the architecture design.***
 * Which design level data / energy / material definitions have to be known by the SOI and used by the SOI?

-  ***Rationale:  In my role I want to foster reuse of definitions within the archtitecture.***
+  ***Rationale:  In my role, I have to foster reuse of system wide concept definitions within the architecture design.***
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to break these down further to be able to delegate sub-functions to subsystems.***